putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 By now the sun was up in the sky.
 It had cut through the morning chill, and already he could tell it was going to be a hot one.

 Troopers FD-472 and LW-312 had long since disappeared into the underbrush.
-There had been a debate between the troopers as to what the squad leader’s last position had been.
+The troopers had debated as to what the squad leader’s last position had been.
 His signal had been erratic, especially before they lost contact entirely.
 And the scanner offered no insight.
-Either way, the lieutenant had nothing to do but wait.
+Either way, the lieutenant had nothing to do but wait for whatever they found.

 Things were going really badly, he thought.
-First this mission, and then he loses his squad leader, probably to the Rebels.
-The squad leader was the only one here who had any experience or smarts, the only one with any chance of getting the lieutenant out of this mess.
+The squad leader was the only one here who had any experience or smarts, the only one with any chance of getting him out of this mess.
 If the Rebels took out the squad leader, they were certain to get the two troopers he’d just sent after him.
-The thing he feared most had started, and was getting worse.
+Yes, this was very bad and was getting worse.

 He sat down on a log to think about his position and how he might improve it.
-What was really happening was obvious.

-He’d been a junior officer on the Death Star, fresh out of the training academy, when the Rebels broke their terrorist leader out right under the nose of the Dark Lord.
-The lieutenant, then an ensign, was sent way out to check out reports of a Rebel base on Dantooine.
-But he remembered talk among other officers before he shipped out.
-Strange orders were coming down.
+He’d been a junior officer on the Death Star, fresh out of the training academy, when the Rebels broke out their terrorist leader right under the nose of the Dark Lord.
+He was was part of a crew sent all the way out to Dantooine to check out reports of a Rebel base.
+But he remembered talk among the junior officers: Strange orders were coming down.
 “These make no sense!” one officer raged.
 Only after, did they.
-He’d figured them out, pieced them together to discover a fact he dare not utter aloud: They let them go.
+The lieutenant had figured them out, pieced them together to discover a fact that he alone -- the only survivor to see the orders -- knew and dared not utter aloud: *They let them go*.
 It was the only explanation.
 Their escape was too easy.

 The TIE Fighter squadron commander was livid at his orders, at the humiliation of losing fighters and crews to a beat-up Corrilian freighter.
-Imperial Stormtroopers, known for their precision, not allowed to even aim!
+Imperial Stormtroopers, known for their precision, not allowed to even aim at the fleeing Rebels!
 His only respite was that he did not have to witness it.

 And the foolishness led to those religious fanatics destroying the station.
 Troopers allowed to do their job would have stopped it.
 Those Rebels would have laid dead in the corridor outside the leader’s cell.
 And the excuses proffered by Imperial officers were absurd.
 “The explosion was just a reactor accident as the Death Star was preparing to fire.”

 But they were just choosing to believe the lie because the truth was too terrible.
-They died for the lie on the Death Star, an irony dark and bitter.
+They died for the lie on the Death Star, an irony dark and bitter that was not lost on the lieutenant.
 He vowed he’d never be sent on a mission to just “keep the Rebels busy” like those troopers.
-He would never die for a lie.
+He would never die for a lie -- the lie.
 Yet, here he was.

 He picked up a stick and threw it as far as he could.

 He checked his chronometer.
 An hour had passed with no word from the two troopers.
 While he wasn’t ready to call them overdue, they were certainly tardy.
 In situations like these, tardy troopers usually meant they were dead.
 Half of his squad gone on the first day.
 Soon those dwindling numbers would include him, if he were not more careful.
 He'd made a mistake to send out two, he realized.
 He should not have let his squad leader go out.
 He was running out of troopers.

-Then he heard … Is that … Could it be … Is that the wail of engines and blaster shots in the distance?
+Then he heard … Is that … Could it be … Is that the far-off wail of engines and blaster shots?
 He stopped to listen.
 The sound was distant – with all these trees who knows how far – but it was definitely there.
 He heard an explosion.
 What had his troopers dragged him into now?
 The best case he could think of is that the Rebels were on the move.
 And close by.
 This darkened his mood.

 Across the clearing Trooper VS-552 was breaking down the camp.
 The sun had moved higher in the sky and the rest of the clouds had burned off, leaving the sky a bright and clear blue.
 Off in the distance hung the Death Star, visible through the open canopy of the clearing.

-Another band of Rebels was on the move this time against the Empire’s new weapon.
+Another band of Rebels was on the move, this time against the Empire’s new weapon.
 It would be yet another repeat with a grander scale, bigger battles and higher stakes.
 But so much of it, including the fact that there was another Death Star, seemed in a way unimaginative.
 A retread.

 Why are we doing this all again?
 Had the mighty Empire run out of ideas?
 Now he found himself in the same position as those other commanders.
 His job wasn’t to stop the Rebels, to stare them in the eye and call them scum as his troopers extinguished them in a hail of blaster fire.
 Track them.
 Don’t engage even if spotted.
 What kind of orders were those?

 He continued to stare at the Death Star, its awkward half-completed, one-eyed visage seemed to stare back.
-That’s where he should be.
-He had to get there, somehow.
-As he stared he noticed something in the treetops at the edge of the clearing.
-It looked like the thing he’d fired at the day before.
-But it could not be.
-The squad leader they were now looking for had interfered.
+The station was ugly and corrupted.
+The more he looked at it, the more he hated it.
+As he stared, something else caught his eye.
+He noticed something in the treetops at the edge of the clearing. *It ...
+It ...
+It was that thing he saw the day before.* But it could not be.
+He was sure he'd hit it.
+But not sure enough to discount that it was the same creature.

 Was it moving?
 It was just a brown spot.
 It was moving.
 It had an arm and it was making a swift downward motion.
 Toward him.

 The lieutenant felt a presence behind him.
-He wheeled and found himself staring straight into two round dark lifeless eyes.
+He wheeled and found himself staring straight into two round, dark, lifeless eyes.
 Like glass.
 Like doll’s eyes sewn into a costume.
 Then the eyes blinked.

 <p>&nbsp;</p>